robmcmullen/omnivore/README.rst

 * libatari800, an embedded port of the `atari800 emulator <https://atari800.github.io/>`_
 * lib6502, a generic 6502 emulator based on `David Buchanan's 6502-emu <https://github.com/DavidBuchanan314/6502-emu>`_
-* crabapple, a thin layer atop of lib6502 that provides some (tiny, small amount of) Apple ][+ compatibily
+* crabapple, a thin layer atop of lib6502 that provides some (tiny, small amount of) Apple ][+ compatibility

 The debugger includes: